8 Tips to Ace GRE Writing

 Back in Tip #6, we encouraged you to make the position you’re taking in the Issue task really, really clear, and then support your position.
 But when you look closer at the Issue prompt, you’ll see that you’re also asked to look at both sides of the argument.
 How is this possible?

-The GRE AWA requires pretty nuanced thinking, and this is no exception!
+The GRE AWA is looking for pretty nuanced thinking!
 You will need to bring up an argument from the side your essay disagrees with, that is true in some cases.
 This is called a concession point.
 The instructions don’t tell you to do this exactly—but it’s the best way to discuss both sides of the argument while making sure that you stick to your main argument.

 How do you find a concession point?
 If you’ve followed Tip #5, it’s easy.
 You’ll need to whip out that old pro/con statement again!